aweymo/cs_howto/index.md

   block: feature-1
   media_alignment: Right
   headline: "<strong>Within Browse,</strong>"
-  content: you can sort items chronologically or by title.
+  content: 'you can sort items chronologically or by title.
 You can engage with the
     community, industry and location tags to filter items and search for specific terms.
+Note that any records that are titled simply by name indicate oral history recordings, which can be engaged with in the Transcripts and Subjects sections. '
   slug: br2
   media:
     image: ''